dwmuller/dotfiles/README.md

 I use KeePass as my password vault, and it's an important part of my environment.
-If you're looking at my dotfiles for inspiration, you can ignore or adapts those parts.
+If you're looking at my dotfiles for inspiration, you can ignore or adapt those parts.
 You may want to come up with a different scheme for setting up ssh-agent, or you may use other authentication methods.

 Note that your local copy of this repo can be anywhere you like.
 In the